 My career began as a Medical Laboratory Scientist with The Scottish Blood Transfusion Service within a range of departments.
-A career change led me to becoming a primary school teacher, with a specialist overview of science.
+A career change led me to become a primary school teacher, with a specialist overview of science.

 While my children were young, I chose to stay at home and became involved with the introduction and promotion of Gaelic Medium Education, within Aberdeen City, as Chairperson for Croileagan Obair Dheathain and Feis Obair Dheahthain.
 Part of my role was to lobby for the instigation of the Sgoil Araich (Nursery) to be offered at Gilcomstoun Primary School and to present parental views at the Gaelic Advisory Board.
-All my children were educated through the medium of Gaelic.
-Involvement with Gaelic Language development quantified that the acquisition of multiple languages for non-native language development needs to be delivered as an immersion model if we are to fully support Mother Tongue +2 languages as set by the Scottish Government.

 I continue to support the Erasmus and International programmes, as I strongly believe that for education students, the ability to work and view other educational programmes will support their long term careers in terms of research and enquiry.

 Part of my remit is to work alongside other agencies involved in Early Years Education, including the SSSC council and local authorities.

 Mary's interests are linked to Early years education.